egoist/badge-studio/README.md

 ###### name

 Type: `string`<br>
-Default: `Helvetica-Bold`
+Default: `Open Sans`

 The font name we use in SVG.

 ###### path

-Type: `string`
+Type: `string`<br>
+Default: `/path/to/OpenSans-Regular.ttf`

-If the font is not installed on your system, you can specify the path to it.
+If you're using a font that is not supported by PDFKit natively, you need to set the path to it.

 ## Related